 If you want your portfolio to look like his, then you must invest primarily in the financial sector.
 For instance, Mr. Munger places his faith in The Bank of America, Wells Fargo and Co., U.S. Bancorp.

-Fun Fact: Mr. Munger worked at a grocery store that was owned by Warren Buffet’s grandfather!
+Fun Fact: Mr. Munger worked at a grocery store that was owned by Warren Buffett’s grandfather!
 Looks like the two had their destinies entwined since day 1!

 3. Peter Lynch